iExecBlockchainComputing/documentation/for-developers/confidential-computing/end-to-end-encryption.md

 You don't need to change your application's code or redeploy it to add this feature.
 {% endhint %}

 Assuming your application is deployed (if not please check how to do it [with Scone](create-your-first-sgx-app.md#deploy-the-tee-app-on-iexec) or [with Gramine](create-your-first-gramine-app.md#deploy-the-tee-app-on-iexec)), before triggering an execution you need to generate an RSA key-pair, then push the public key to the [Secret Management Service](intel-sgx-technology.md#secret-management-service-sms).
-The latter, in turn, will provide it, at runtime, to the enclave running your trusted application.
+The latter, in turn, will provide it, at runtime, to the enclave running your Confidential Computing application.

 To generate the key-pair, go to `~/iexec-projects` and use the following SDK command: